evidentlyai/evidently/docs/book/introduction/core-concepts.md

 **Reports** and **Test Suites** are complementary interfaces.

-Reports are best for debugging, exploratory and ad hoc analytics.
+**Reports** are best for debugging, exploratory and ad hoc analytics.
 They focus on interactive visualizations and do not require setting any expectations upfront.
 You can use them, for example, when you just put a model in production and want to closely monitor the performance.
+It is best to use Reports on smaller datasets or sample your data first.

-Test Suites are best for automation.
+**Test Suites** are best for automation.
 Use them when you can set up expectations upfront (or derive them from the reference dataset).
 Tests force you to think through what you expect from your data and models, and you can run them at scale, only reacting to the failure alerts.
+You can use Test Suites on larger datasets since they do not include heavy visuals.

-You can use both reports and test suites.
+You can also use both Reports and Test Suites.
 For example, run tests for automated model checks and if tests fail, use Reports for visual debugging.